-How about a simple day of sailing with really nowhere to go, no set destination in mind where you need to arrive.
+How about a simple day of sailing with really nowhere to go, no set destination in mind where you need to arrive?
 Just pure relaxation at the sea.
-Away from hustle and bustle of Split, or any other tourists-filled sites.
+Away from hustle and bustle of Split, or any other tourist-filled sites.

 Now, that’s the way to unwind!
 And if you have spare time while staying in Split, a Scottish couple organizes day and sunset sails for up to six persons onboard their 42-foot sailing boat Nera.